Sprained Ankle (cont.)

 Wrist injuries are common because we use our hands to perform many tasks.
-Usually, the wrist is damaged because of a fall, but repetitive tasks and a single aggressive move can cause pain.
-Some sports are more prone to wrist injuries because of the forces that are asked to be placed on the joint.
+Usually, the wrist is damaged because of a fall, but repetitive tasks and a single aggressive move may also cause pain.
+Some sports are more prone to wrist injuries than others because of the forces that are placed on the joint.
 These include throwing sports like baseball and football, bowling, skateboarding, snowboarding, and tennis.

 The thumb and fingers can also be injured.
-Skier's or gamekeeper's thumb describes a sprain at the base of the thumb where a ligament attached to hold the thumb stable when grasping.
+Skier's or gamekeeper's thumb is a sprain at the base of the thumb where the ulnar collateral ligament spans the metacarpophalageal joint, where the thumb attaches to the hand.
+This ligament holds the thumb stable during grasp.
 It is most often injured in a fall where the thumb is forced away from the palm of the hand, like when a skier falls and the ski pole pushes the thumb in an awkward direction.

 Muscles strains may involve any body area that is required to perform work.
 Lower back pain and spasm is a common result of repetitive lifting injuries, but it only takes one twist or turn at the wrong time or in the wrong position to cause muscle fibers in the back to tear and go into spasm.
 Low back strain is the most common work-related injury.

 Muscles of the legs can be damaged from overuse or imbalance.
 For example, the quadriceps muscle in the front of the thigh extends the knee and is balanced by the hamstring muscles of the back of the thigh, which flex the knee.
 Excess bending or straightening can cause the muscle fibers to tear.
 Muscles that move and stabilize the hip are prone to injury.
-Groin injuries or groin pulls are strains of the hip muscles that normally the thigh inward (medically termed adduction).
+Groin injuries or groin pulls are strains of the hip muscles that normally move the thigh inward to the middle of the body.
 When the leg is pulled away from the body like doing the splits, the adductors are stretched and potentially damaged.

-We use our arms and hands for a variety of activities and the arm muscles (biceps and triceps muscles) and the forearm can be strained because of lifting, pushing, pulling grabbing, twisting, and any other activity that you can imagine the arm and hand trying to accomplish.
+We use our arms and hands for a variety of activities and the arm muscles (biceps and triceps muscles) and the forearm muscles may be strained by aggressive lifting, pushing, pulling grabbing, twisting, or any other activity that you can imagine the arm and hand trying to accomplish.

 The core muscles of the torso of the body, including the abdominal wall muscles and those of the back, lend stability to the trunk and are often the source of power for the arms and legs to lift and push.
 These muscles can be strained from many different activities that require the torso to bend, stretch, or twist.